britthurley/dts-onboarding-nextapp/.github/README.md

 ### Technologies Used
 This project uses [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/) for the front-end and [Jest](https://jestjs.io/)/[Cypress](https://www.cypress.io/) for unit testing and end-to-end testing.

+## How to Implement/Get Started
+Values that need to be configured:
+-
+-

+Other details...

 ## Deployments
 Write something about how deployments are done